Tidistamatiou/Differential_privacy_membership_inference_attack/README.md

   * **Relevance:**
   I'm not sure if I can actually use this in my thesis as it does not focus on membership inference in the classical sense, it tries to recreate the whole (private) data set instead of just checking membership for a given sample.
 However if this method is actually very accurate in recreating the data set I could then easily check if this created dataset contains my sample and therefore this attack could very well be relevant for my research.
 * Differential Privacy Preservation in Deep Learning: Challenges, Opportunities and Solutions
   * **Aim:** This paper presents the challenges faced by differential privacy in the deep learning model.
 They present different aspects which I think are also interesting for Serge and Boris.
-They analyse the existing work, classify them by the layers of the differnetial privacy mechanism and discuss their advantages and disadvantages.
+They analyse the existing work, classify them by the layers of the differential privacy mechanism and discuss their advantages and disadvantages.
   * **Relevance:**
   I think this paper can be relevant as they look into the three different aspects of privacy attacks which are the three different subjects that Serge, Boris and me are handling.
 We could use the framework used in this paper as inspiration for how we want to compare our different attacks and such.
 * Membership Inference Attacks against Adversarially Robust Deep Learning Models